 Audio and video stream

 Huang et al. (2013, p.
-2) argue that a setting where the participating parties are able to hear and to speak to each other is substantially more effective than when they have to communicate over text messages.
+2) argue that a setting where the participating parties are able to hear and speak to each other is substantially more effective than text messages.
 They proposed the most efficient workspace setup to be one where the helper has a „panoramic view of the worker’s workspace“ (Huang et al. 2013, p.
 2).
 This is essential in keeping the overall awareness of the working environment.
-The worker, on the other hand, does not need to see the helper or his enviroment on screen, but instead his own video feed enhanced with overlay indicators suggesting possible solutions to a task.
-Additionally, they should able to communicate over a wireless network over microphones and speakers (cf. Huang et al. 2013, p.
+The worker, on the other hand, does not need to see the helper or his environment on screen, but instead his own video feed enhanced with overlay indicators suggesting possible solutions to a task.
+Additionally, they should able to communicate over a wireless network using microphones and speakers (cf. Huang et al. 2013, p.
 2).

 Overlay indicators

-It is possible that some technical details are difficult to explain by speech only, even when the helper has a complete understanding of the solution to the problem.
+It is possible that some technical details are difficult to explain verbally, even when the helper has a complete understanding of the solution to the problem.
 Chen et al. (2013, p.
 5) describe this situation as an „uneven […] knowledge distribution“ between the two involved parties.
-A solution to this problem could be the opportunity to draw simple sketches on the screen, which are transferred to the other person’s screen and subsequently rendered there on top the video feed.
-These overlay indicators can significantly improve the mutual understanding between the helper and the worker about the problem at hand and possible remedies (cf. Chen et al. 2013, p.
+A solution to this problem could be the opportunity to draw simple sketches on the screen, which are transferred to the other person’s screen and subsequently rendered on top the video feed.
+These overlay indicators can significantly improve the mutual understanding between the helper and the worker concerning the problem at hand and possible remedies (cf. Chen et al. 2013, p.
 5).

 Gestures

 Chen et al. (2013, p.
-5) propose another solution to improve the understanding in the assistance process: The display of hand gestures in addition to the previously described overlay indicators.
+5) propose another solution to improve the understanding in the assistance process: the display of hand gestures in addition to the previously described overlay indicators.
 This can be particularly useful when there is a large number of different components on the screen or the worker has a limited amount of knowledge about the malfunctioning system.
 In that case, hand gestures from the helper can be a valuable addition to verbal comments and overlay indicators.
 Possible gestures could include pointing to specific objects, holding and pressing, wiping as well as turning or screwing objects in certain directions.

 While this feature is indisputably helpful, its implementation, however, cannot be considered trivial.
 It requires capturing the helper’s hand on top of a black background with a separate camera.
 Afterwards, the image is processed with a grey-scale function and, subsequently, converted into a mask image, where pixels below a certain threshold value are set to black, and those above are set to white.
 Finally, all black pixels are becoming transparent, and the resulting image can be shown on top of the video feed of the worker (cf. Chen et al. 2013, p.
 5).